pboivin/filament-peek/docs/builder-previews.md

 By default, the Editor sidebar is not reactive: updating the fields won't automatically refresh the preview iframe.
 You may enable the `showAutoRefreshToggle` option in the [configuration](./configuration.md) to add a checkbox in the header of the sidebar.
 The checkbox lets users opt into the auto-refresh behavior.

-Additionally, you may choose between two auto-refresh strategies with the `autoRefreshStrategy`:
+Additionally, you may choose between two auto-refresh strategies with the `autoRefreshStrategy` option:

 - `simple`: The default strategy, which makes all fields in the sidebar behave as `lazy()`, without any other configuration.
 The preview modal is refreshed automatically each time the focus is taken out of a field (e.g. pressing the `Tab` key or clicking away).
 Because the preview iframe renders a full Blade view, this is a good compromise between user experience and performance.
 - `reactive`: The alternative strategy, which lets you make fields `lazy()` or `reactive()` as needed.
 Any field not explicitly configured as lazy or reactive will not trigger a refresh.